SolaceLabs/solace-ai-connector/docs/overview.md

 Apps can be configured with their own settings, such as the number of instances to run.
 When a component within an app calls `get_config`, it will first check its own configuration for the key, and if it is not found, it will check the app configuration.

 For backward compatibility, if your configuration doesn't include an `apps` section, the connector will automatically create an app to contain the flows in your configuration.
 If the configuration came from a YAML file, the app name will be the name of the file without the extension.
 If there are multiple files, each file will be treated as a separate app.

+### Simplified App Mode

+For common use cases involving receiving from a single queue, processing with one or more components, and optionally sending output or performing request-reply, the connector offers a **Simplified App Mode**.

+Instead of explicitly defining a `flow` with `BrokerInput`, `BrokerOutput`, etc., you define an `app` with `broker` settings and a list of `components` with their `subscriptions`.
+The framework automatically generates the necessary underlying flow and internal components (`BrokerInput`, `SubscriptionRouter`, `BrokerOutput`) based on this simplified configuration.
+This significantly reduces boilerplate for straightforward applications.

+See the [Simplified App Mode](simplified-apps.md) documentation for detailed configuration and usage.

 ### Components